Dominican Republic

 Grant Length: 10 months.

-Semesters: late August to December; mid-January to May.
-Summer session: June to early August.
+The academic calendar begins in late August and goes to May with a break between December and January.
+The summer session runs from June to early August.
 Most grantees choose to begin in the fall, but the start date is flexible.
-Grants may begin as early as August 2023.
-The last possible start date is March 31, 2024.
+Grants may begin as early as August 2024.
+The last possible start date is March 31, 2025.

 Orientation

-As a condition of the grant, all grantees to the Dominican Republic are required to participate in the Pre-Departure Orientation that takes place early to mid-summer.
-The PDO is organized by IIE and ECA and is held in the U.S. (virtually or in-person).
+As a condition of the grant, all grantees to the Dominican Republic are required to participate in the Pre-Departure Orientation that takes place typically in mid summer.
+The PDO is organized by IIE in collaboration with ECA , and is held in the U.S. (virtually or in-person).

 Candidate Profile